 We start our Sunday with a trip to the historic center of Mexico City.
 We get off at the Palacio de Bellas Artes, a beautiful building inspired by the times when Mexico wanted to look like Europe.
 We take a walk in the nearby park Alameda Central.
 The interesting thing is that the buildings around the park shows how Mexico City is actually a city that sinks.
 It has been build upon a swamp and slowly the city is now sinking which shows in the leaning buildings around the historic center.

 We make our way down to Zócalo, the main plaza of Mexico City.
 Here you find the beautiful Metropolitan Cathedral and the Palacio Nacional.
 We decide to get lunch at one of the rooftop terraces overlooking Zócalo.
 Such a nice way to spend a couple of hours.

 Xochomilco: A Sailing Adventure

 In the afternoon, we drive to the famous Xochomilco.
 A place definitely worth paying a visit.
-After picking up a bucket of beers and soda, we are set to go.
+After picking up a bucket of beers and soda, we’re set to go.
 We rent a mixture between a boat and a raft to take us down the Xochomilco river.
-Xochomilco is famous for these multi-coloured, funny boats with cheesy names (ours is called Linda Prinseca) and all around us, young people and families are having a blast in their boat.
-They even got mariachi bands going from one boat to the next playing happy and lively music.
+Xochomilco is famous for these multi-coloured funny boats with cheesy names (ours is called Linda Prinseca) and all around us, young people and families are having a blast in their boat.
+They even got mariachi bands going from one boat to the other playing happy and lively music.

 In all, I find that Mexico City is a city that got it all.
 So many good places to visit, great food (both the more expensive restaurants and the taco stands around the city are amazing), a safe environment, good museums, like Frida Kahlo, and then there is the fact that the city is just enormous.
 You can seriously drive for hours and you are still in Mexico City.